Zero Conditional

 Zero Conditional in the Past

 You can use zero conditionals in the past simple tense to talk about facts and situations that always happened in the past.
-It talks about facts and routines and habits that were always true in the past.
+This structure is used to talk about facts, routines, and habits that were always true in the past.
 For example:

 If I were sick, my parents took me to the family doctor.